-From the 2016 topographic/bathymetric survey data, the area of the water surface of the CCR surface impoundment was 1.0 acres.
-From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was 1.17 feet.
-Thus, the storage capacity within the EDG North A-Pond at the time of the annual inspection was approximately 1,900 cubic yards.
+From the 2016 topographic/bathymetric survey data, as well as observations made during the annual inspection, the area of the water surface of the CCR surface impoundment was approximately 0.5 acres.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was estimated to be approximately 1.0 feet.
+Thus, the water volume within the EDG North A-Pond at the time of the annual inspection was approximately 810 cubic yards.

-The volume of impounded CCR and water (i.e. total volume) within the EDG North A-Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
-Historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG North A-Pond, as well as the most recent topographic/bathymetric survey of the EDG North A-Pond completed by Cornerstone Surveying and Mapping (2016).
+The volume of impounded CCR and water (i.e. total volume, not including freeboard) within the EDG North A-Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
+Historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data near the EDG North A-Pond, as well as the most recent topographic/bathymetric survey of the EDG North A-Pond completed by Cornerstone Surveying and Mapping (2016).

-The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 606.37 feet.
-From the 2016 topographic/bathymetric survey of the EDG North A-Pond, the average elevation of the top of CCR/sediment outside the footprint of the water surface was approximately 608 feet.
+The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 604.48 feet.
+From the 2016 topographic/bathymetric survey of the EDG North A-Pond, as well as the surveyed water elevation at the time of the annual inspection, the average elevation of the top of CCR/sediment outside the footprint of the water surface was approximately 607.25 feet.
 From the 2011 ash pond evaluation, soil borings installed along the north, west, and south embankments of the EDG North A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 588.
-Thus, the interior storage height of the EDG North A-Pond (water portion) was 18.37 feet and the interior storage height of the CCR/sediment located outside the footprint of the water surface was 20 feet.
+Thus, the interior storage height of the EDG

+North A-Pond (water portion) was approximately 16.48 feet and the interior storage height of the CCR/sediment located outside the footprint of the water surface was approximately 19.25 feet.

-The surface area of the EDG North A-Pond, in the area where water was present, was 1.0 acres.
-Thus, the volume of impounded CCR and water within the EDG North A-Pond, within the area where water was present, was approximately 30,000 cubic yards.
-The surface area of the EDG North A-Pond, in the area located outside of the footprint of the water portion, was 0.85 acres.
-Thus, the volume of impounded CCR within the EDG North A-Pond, in the area located outside of the footprint of the water portion, was 0.85 acres.
-Thus, the volume of impounded CCR within the EDG North A-Pond, in the area located outside of the footprint of the water portion, was approximately 27,000 cubic yards.
-The total volume of impounded CCR and water within the EDG North A-Pond at the time of the annual inspection was approximately 57,000 cubic yards.
+The surface area of the EDG North A-Pond, in the area where water was present, was approximately 0.5 acres.
+Thus, the volume of impounded CCR and water within the EDG North A-Pond, within the area where water was present, was approximately 13,300 cubic yards.
+The surface area of the EDG North A-Pond, in the area located outside of the footprint of the water portion, was approximately 1.35 acres.
+Thus, the volume of impounded CCR within the EDG North A-Pond, in the area located outside of the footprint of the water portion, was approximately 1.35 acres.
+Thus, the volume of impounded CCR within the EDG North A-Pond, in the area located outside of the footprint of the water portion, was approximately 42,000 cubic yards.
+The total volume, not including freeboard, of impounded CCR and water within the EDG North A-Pond at the time of the annual inspection was approximately 55,300 cubic yards.